InterfaithCoding/rps-game-logic/readme.md

 ```
 We are changing the value of computerChoice based on the rules that we stated above.
 You do not have to use the keyword var when changing the value of a variable that already exists.

-3. We now have a user choice and a computer choice.
+####3.
+We now have a user choice and a computer choice.
 We need to create a function to compare these two values, and to decide on a winner based on that comparison.
-####

 First let's explore what functions are, and how we can write them in JavaScript

-Functions in JavaScript
+#####Functions in JavaScript
-#####

 Programming is similar to baking cakes.
 Imagine you are trying to teach your friend how to bake different types of cakes.